With Detox & Treatment

 Call (855) 615-2269 for 24/7 help with detox and treatment.

-Pine Rest Christian Mental Health Services is an alcohol and drug detox facility in Grand Rapids, MI, located at 300 68th Street Se, in the 49501 zip code of Kent County.
-Pine Rest Christian Mental Health Services provides benzodiazepines detox, opioid detox and meth detox.
-It offers outpatient day treatment, regular outpatient treatment and outpatient methadone/suboxone treatment.
+Pine Rest Christian Mental Health Services is a drug and alcohol detox facility in Grand Rapids, MI, located at 300 68th Street Se, in the 49501 zip code of Kent County.
+Pine Rest Christian Mental Health Services provides opioid detox, alcohol detox and meth detox.
+It offers short term inpatient treatment, inpatient detoxification and outpatient day treatment.

 Detox centers in Grand Rapids always start treatment with an exam that determines physical and psychological factors that have played a contributing role in an individual’s addiction.
 Once the factors are determined, the rehab facility will create an individualized detox program to help the addicted person get rid of either alcohol or drugs in their body.
 Often, addiction services such as a faith-based approach for Christians, Catholics or other religious individuals may be combined with the detox program.